Terms and Conditions

 9.3.
 If the matter has not been resolved within 30 days of the Customer requesting the dispute be referred to a company director, then the parties may choose to resolve the dispute in good faith through an agreed Alternative Dispute Resolution (ADR) process.

 9.4.
 Neither the Customer nor CCG shall make public any element or nature of the dispute, disagreement, or dissatisfaction, until the dispute resolution process has been fully concluded.
 On conclusion of the dispute resolution process, any public disclosures made must not breach any agreement reached during such process, whether legally binding or otherwise.
-Should any element or nature of the dispute, disagreement or dissatisfaction be made publicly available (including, but not limited to; social media, online forums, review websites) by the Customer, without following the dispute resolution procedure outlined in clauses 9.1, 9.2 and 9.3, then the Order Form shall be terminated immediately, and Customer’s CCP account access immediately suspended.
+Should any element or nature of the dispute, disagreement or dissatisfaction be made publicly available (including, but not limited to; social media, online forums, review websites) by the Customer, without following the dispute resolution procedure outlined in Sections 9.1, 9.2 and 9.3, then the Order Form shall be terminated immediately, and Customer’s access to the Services immediately suspended.

 9.6.
-Upon termination of the Order Form in accordance with clause 9.4 all fees paid to CCG by the Customer shall become non-refundable.
+Upon termination of the Order Form in accordance with Section 9.4 all fees paid to CCG by the Customer shall become non-refundable.

 10. Proprietary Rights